During Production Inspection Services (DUPRO)

 Comprehensive Reports

-During Production Inspection, commonly referred to as DUPRO, is a quality control activity conducted while manufacturing is ongoing.
+During Production Inspection, commonly referred to as DUPRO, is a quality control activity performed while manufacturing is still in progress.
 The inspection typically takes place when a defined portion of production has been completed, allowing inspectors to assess both initial output and current production conditions.

 Unlike pre-production inspections, which focus on readiness, or pre-shipment inspections, which focus on finished goods, DUPRO inspections focus on process execution and production consistency.
 The objective is to verify that manufacturing activities are being carried out in accordance with approved specifications, work instructions, and quality requirements.